Tennessee Field Diamonds

 The so-called "cactus quartz" is a case where larger quartz crystals become covered with finer drusy crystals

-Conditions changing in the other direction yield some of the finest specimens.
-Some gorgeous examples, with large late-stage amethyst growing uponwhite drusy crystals can be found at http://www.wilenskyminerals.com/about/criteria/ .
-Nevertheless, the specific conditions responsible for these changes remain elusive.
+Conditions changing in the opposite direction yield some of the most spectacular specimens.
+For example, large late-stage amethyst growing upon white drusy crystals as can be found in some amethyst occurrences.
+Photos were at http://www.wilenskyminerals.com/about/criteria/ .
+Nevertheless, the conditions responsible for these changes remain elusive.

 Index